Ten clutch points: Wolves dominate Game 6 as series swerves again

 10. Here comes Jimmy

 Leathered and frizzy NBA superfan Jimmy Goldstein watched courtside.
-He's an 84-year-old L.A. resident who you can spot anywhere, anytime during the NBA playoffs — watched courtside.
+He's an 84-year-old Los Angeles resident who you can spot anywhere, anytime during the NBA playoffs.
 Former Wolves players Tom Gugliotta, Gorgui Dieng and J.R.
 Rider also attended and sat courtside.